aayushsiwa/obsidian-blog/content/posts/My Blog Pipeline.md

 ### Deploy
 - First build the Hugo site :
 	`hugo`
-- Now you can push this code to a github repo and deploy the website on platforms like vercel, cloudflare pages, etc.
+- Now you canasdasdadas push this code to a github repo and deploy the website on platforms like vercel, cloudflare pages, etc.
  *In root directory put "public"*